Airport Data & Operational Hints:

 Elevation: 2,415 feet MSL.

-Patterns: Airplane pattern -- south side at 800 ft AGL, Glider and ultralight pattern -- north side at 500 ft AGL .
-CAUTION: Be alert for no-radio aircraft and for pilots using non-standard pattern entries, in particular high-speed overhead entries.
+Patterns: Airplane pattern -- south side at 3250 MSL/800 ft AGL, Glider and ultralight pattern -- north side at 500 ft AGL .
+CAUTION: Be alert for possible no-radio aircraft and also for pilots using non-standard pattern entries, in particular high-speed overhead entries.
 While this is an "uncontrolled airport", use of FAA standard pattern is encouraged for safety.

 Com Freqs: CTAF is 122.9, For flight following North, contact Joshua Approach on 133.65; South, Joshua on 124.55.

 Lights: Rotating beacon & MIRL single intensity.
 On from Dusk to 10 PM.
 After 10 PM they become PCL (Pilot Controlled Lighting) using 122.9.
 5 clicks in 5 seconds turns them on, 7 clicks turns them off.
-NOTE: Beacon is on timer also.
+NOTE: Beacon is out of service UFN.

 IFR Operations: Rosamond has no IFR approach.
-However, Fox Field (KWJF, 7 miles S.) has both VOR/GPS and ADF approaches and it would be a rare situation not to be able to reach VFR conditions on the approach, cancel and depart VFR/SVFR from Fox to Rosamond.
+However, Fox Field (KWJF, 7 miles S.) has VOR/GPS and ADF approaches and it would be a rare situation weather-wise not to be able to reach VFR conditions on the approach, cancel and depart VFR/SVFR from Fox to Rosamond.
 Terrain between Fox and Rosamond is flat and essentially unobstructed.
 Rosamond IFR departures can contact Joshua Approach on the ground (124.55) for clearance delivery and/or release.
-Normal departure would be to file "direct PMD (Palmdale VOR)...", (rest of route).
-Note: Due to our proximity to a military MOA, ATC must issue a clearance that starts at the point you reach "their" airspace at about 4000 MSL & 3 miles south.
+Normal departure would be to file "direct PMD (Palmdale VOR)..." or some other fix southward, then (rest of route).
+Note: Due to our position at (under, actually) the south edge of Isabella MOA, ATC can only issue a clearance that starts at the point you reach "their" airspace at about 4000 MSL & 3 miles south.
 You can depart & climb either VFR or pilot nav 'maintaining own terrain clearance' to reach that point.
 Similarly, you could file a valid IFR clearance into Rosamond but you would have to cancel during your arrival before leaving their controlled airspace.